Read About my Experience on GDG Cloud Event : - Click here to Read !

 • Then, you rebase it onto the target branch, which is usually main.

-💡 Pro tip: Before rebasing, make sure to pull the latest changes from the main branch to avoid conflicts!
+💡 Pro Tip 1: Before rebasing, make sure to pull the latest changes from the main branch to avoid conflicts!

 2. Interactive Rebase – Your History Rewriter